American Forts: East

 The city was surrounded by CSA earthwork batteries beginning in 1862.
 From south to north were McRae Battery, Parsley Battery, Bellamy Battery, Wright Battery (1), McRee Battery, Dawson Battery, Moore's Bastion (1), Miller Battery, Hobson Battery, Smith's Battery, Andrew Battery, and Green's Battery.
 Batteries along the riverfront were Batteries 1-5, renamed in 1863 to Batteries Wright (2), Meares, Moore (2), VanBokkelen, and Cowan.
 The city surrendered in February 1865 only after Fort Fisher fell in January.

-CSA camps located in the general area were: Camp Anderson (1) (1861) located within the city, Camp Lamb (1862 - 1865), Camp Jackson (1863 - 1865), and Camp Pettigrew (2) (1862).
+CSA camps located in the general area were: Camp Anderson (1) (1861) located within the city, Camp Lamb (1862 - 1865) just north of the city, and Camp Pettigrew (2) (1862).
 Undetermined locations: Camp Holmes (3) and Camp Patterson.

 To the south along the Cape fear River were Battery Tirza (renamed Battery Stokes in 1863), and Fort Strong (renamed Fort Davis in 1863).
-Further south were Fort French (three guns) (renamed Fort Lee [two guns] in 1863), Camp French (1862 - 1863) located behind Fort French, Fort Gun Battery (renamed Fort Campbell (2) (five guns) in 1863), and Fort Hill (1) (renamed Fort Meares [five guns] in 1863).
+Further south were Fort French (three guns) (renamed Fort Lee [two guns] in 1863), Camp French (1862 - 1863) located behind Fort French, Fort Gun Battery (renamed Fort Campbell (2) (five guns) in 1863), and Fort Hill (1) (renamed Fort Meares (five guns) in 1863).
 All were located at the state port across from Campbell Island.
 These forts guarded obstructions in the river to block the Federal gunboats.
 No remains of any of them.
 Camp Leventhorpe (2) (1862) was located on Fowler's Point (location ?).

 Heron's Bridge Earthwork